Brochure Marketing: What You Need to Know

 - Brochures influence visitors of all ages.

-- Brochures are always shared to one or more people.
+- Brochures are always shared with one or more people.

 - Brochures make people aware of a business (or service).

 - Flexibility – Brochures fit a variety of marketing opportunities.
 They are perfect hand-outs during or after events and presentations to complement your pitch.
 Brochures can also be tailor-made to include information to be distributed to the media or through marketing kits.

 - Affordability – Compared to other forms of marketing, brochures are cheaper and better since they are reusable.
 Depending on the brochures used and templates purchased, you can customize again and again to fit your current and future marketing strategies.

 Designing your brochure definitely has a big effect on business, leads, and reputation.
 The brochure works as a brief reflection of your company, the brand, and what you believe in.
 Know that brochures need to be clear-cut, somewhat brief, and super persuasive without being annoying.
 Designing can be tricky especially when you want to get more clients.

 - Don’t rely too much on typography – As pretty as it looks, typography should be used sparingly.
 When designing a brochure, sometimes less is more, so no need to use fonts that are too fancy or obscure (these can end up being annoying).
 The best fonts to use should be readable and legible; and you don’t need a lot, just enough to work with the heading, subheadings and body copy.